Province of Ciudad Real: Geography

 The province of Ciudad Real is located in central Spain and is the third largest province in the country with an area of 19813 km2.
 To the north lies the Province of Toledo, to the northeast the Province of Cuenca, to the east the Province of Albacete, to the south lie the Provinces of Córdoba and Jaén, and to the west the Province of Badajoz.
 To the northwest of the province is a separate area, the exclave of Anchuras, which is sandwiched between the Province of Badajoz and the Province of Toledo.
 The provincial capital is Ciudad Real.
 Part of the province is part of the plateau of La Mancha, an elevated but fertile area averaging 500 to 600 m above sea level, the highest elevation being in the comarca of Campo de Montiel at 900 m.
 The main river, crossing the province from east to west, is the Guadiana, and its right bank tributary, the Cigüela.

 Most of the province is an arid plain, cool in summer and very cold in winter with wide daily fluctuations.
 The area is agricultural, with wheat, barley, oats, sugar beet, grapes and olives being grown.
 Cattle are raised here and there are large flocks of sheep.
 In the valleys formed by the upper reaches of the Guadiana and Cigüela is a wetland area called La Mancha Húmeda.
 The lagoons and marshes have a resident population of wetland birds and are visited by migrating wildfowl in autumn and spring.

 The largest towns in the province are Ciudad Real, with a population of 74,960 at the 2014 census, Puertollano with 50,608, Tomelloso with 38,080, Alcázar de San Juan with 31,650, and Valdepeñas with 30,705.
 Other larger municipalities with over ten thousand inhabitants are Manzanares, Daimiel, La Solana, Miguelturra, Campo de Criptana, Socuéllamos, Bolaños de Calatrava and Villarrubia de los Ojos.

 The Tablas de Daimiel National Park is located in the province of Ciudad Real.
 It is a wetland area on the La Mancha plain, an otherwise mainly arid region.
 It has an area of about 2,000 hectares and is the smallest of Spain's fifteen national parks.
 It is being expanded to include some of the neighbouring dryland farming areas.
 The Cabañeros National Park is shared with the neighbouring Province of Toledo.
 It has an area of 390 km2 and lies between the Estena and Bullaque rivers, extending into the Chorito and Miraflores mountain ranges.
 It contains remnants of the Iberian Mediterranean forest which used to clothe this part of Spain.

 In the centre of the province is the Campo de Calatrava, the geology of which is volcanic.
 The Campo de Calatrava Volcanic Field covers an area of 5000 km2 and has more than three hundred individual structures.
 It is composed of pyroclastic cones, lava domes and maars, and rises to 1117 m.
 The last known eruption was around 3,600 BC.

-Population development

-The historical population is given in the following chart: